covered 1.0.0

 Performing code coverage analysis like a pro:

-exits program, so it is impossible to say, how many of them have been failed. - Built-in
+- Built-in unittests are not that useful.
+Failedunittestexits program, so it is impossible to say, how many of them have been failed.

 Those problems doesn't make development impossible, but harder and slower.